 A focus on place

-Nature’s recovery depends upon reconnecting fragmented habitats and reconnecting people to the natural world and to the landscapes in which they live.
-It is often at the local level people benefit from – and impact upon – nature.
+Nature’s recovery depends upon reconnecting fragmented habitats and reconnecting people to the natural world and to the landscapes they live in.
+It’s often at the local level that people benefit from – and impact on – nature.
 Focusing on nature and local economies is a crucial way to advocate for change and provides opportunities to build support, particularly from communities who might otherwise be overlooked.

 Through our Valuing Nature Plan, we are working across the UK to identify initiatives which put nature at the core of local economies.
 We are sharing learning and providing local governments, businesses and communities with the tools to move towards a nature-positive world.
 This will not only support local decision-makers to deliver more benefits from their spending on nature but also help show the impact of local action.

 RSPB reserves and local economies

 Our work shows the important impact our nature reserves have upon local economies as well as the health, educational and wellbeing benefits they offer for visitors.
 The RSPB has contributed to a growing body of evidence showing land managed with nature conservation at its core can form an integral part of sustainable local and regional economic growth.